secrethub/secrethub-kubernetes-mutating-webhook/README.md

 - The volume is mounted to the container.
 - The command is prefixed with `<path/to/volume>/secrethub run --`.

-The version of the SecretHub CLI to use can optionally be configured with `secrethub.io/version`.
+The version of the SecretHub CLI Docker image to be used can optionally be configured with `secrethub.io/version`, e.g. `secrethub.io/version: 0.39.0`.
 If it is not set, the `latest` version is used.
+A list of available versions can be found [here](https://hub.docker.com/repository/docker/secrethub/cli/tags).

 ## Attributions